 - Have the circumstances of any beneficiaries changed to make you reconsider your wishes, or have any of them died?

-At the same time as you check the health of your Will, you need to check your super and life insurance, which is often now a part of your super policy.
+At the same time as you check the health of your will, it is also a good idea to check your super and life insurance.

 At the same time, check the division of any life insurance you have in your policy, and update it if necessary.